mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="mixing-vaccines"></a>
 ### Mixing Vaccines

+_Last updated: June 18, 2021_

 Studies have shown that it is safe to mix vaccines.
 Due to limited supply of AstraZeneca, people with their first dose of AstraZeneca are recommended to receive their second dose as Pfizer or Moderna.
 If you received Pfizer as your first dose, you may also receive Moderna as your second dose and vice versa.
+Moderna and Pfizer are both mRNA vaccines that offer almost the same level of protection and are considered interchangeable.
+Moderna appointments are booking as early as a few days from now too.

 Here are some resources to learn more about this: